 Helena Tavares Erickson

 Helena Tavares Erickson oversees the Dispute Resolution Services and Panels departments in administering commercial matters.
-In addition, Ms. Erickson serves as CPR’s Challenge Review Officer, is the liaison to the Arbitration Committee and oversees CPR's Awards Program and Brazil Initiative.
-Ms. Erickson began her career at CPR convening a number of CPR membership-based committees charged with designing industry or practice-focused ADR protocols, rules and other products.
+In addition, Ms. Erickson serves as CPR’s Corporate Secretary and CPR’s Challenge Review Officer, is the liaison to the Arbitration and various Rules Revision Committees, and oversees CPR's Awards and Training Programs.
+Ms. Erickson began her career at CPR convening a number of CPR based committees charged with designing industry or practice-focused ADR protocols, rules and other products and was in charge of the CPR Brazil Initiative for many years.
 Under her direction, CPR released a new generation of books on conflict resolution topics.
-Ms. Erickson served as co-editor of Patent Mediation (2004), as editor of Drafting Dispute Resolution Clauses (2006) and as author of Drafting Dispute Resolution Clauses 2008 Supplement.
+Ms. Erickson served as co-editor of Patent Mediation (2004), as editor of Drafting Dispute Resolution Clauses (2006), and as author of Drafting Dispute Resolution Clauses 2008 Supplement.

-Olivier AndréVice President, International and Dispute Resolution Services
+Vice President, Global Development for Dispute Resolution Services

 Manager, Dispute Resolution Services

-Chris Silva is the Coordinator of Dispute Resolution Services and International Events at CPR Institute.
+Chris Silva is the Manager, Panels of Distinguished Neutrals at CPR Institute.
 He obtained his BA in Latin American Studies from New York University and his MS in Information and Library Science from Pratt Institute.
 Chris worked as a legal assistant in the Appeals and Defense Negligence Litigation units of the law departments of State Farm Insurance Company and Liberty Mutual Insurance Company aiding through the entire litigation process from summons and complaint to appeals.